awsdocs/amazon-connect-admin-guide/doc_source/about-routing.md

 Contacts are routed through your contact center based on these factors:
 + The routing profile an agent is assigned to\.
 + The hours of operation for a given queue\.
-+ The routing logic you define in your contact flows\.
++ The routing logic you define in your flows\.

 For example, you use routing profiles to route specific types of contacts to agents with specific skill sets\.
-If no agent with the required skill set is available, you can place the contact in the queue defined in the contact flow\.
+If no agent with the required skill set is available, you can place the contact in the queue defined in the flow\.

 Here's the logic Amazon Connect uses to route contacts:
 + Contacts in a queue are automatically prioritized and forwarded to the next available agent \(that is, the agent who has been idle longest\)\.